tma02/calico/README.md

 }
 ```

-### `DynamicZonesEnabled` (Experimental)
+### `DynamicZonesEnabled`

 Normally, the game will load and hold all zones (shop, aquarium, islands, etc.) in the scene tree regardless of where
 your character currently is.
-This will dynamically attach and detach zones from the scene tree as you move between them.
+Enabling this will dynamically attach and detach zones from the scene tree as you move
+between them.

 Files modified:

 * `res://Scenes/Map/main_map.gdc`
 * `res://Scenes/Map/Tools/transition_zone.gdc`

+### `MapSoundOptimizationsEnabled` (Experimental)

+This enables optimizations relating to sound effects of the map.

+File modified:

+* `res://Scenes/Map/Props/bush_particle_detect.gdc`

 ### `MeshGpuInstancingEnabled`

-This reduces the number of GPU draw calls by combining draw calls from multiple copies of the same mesh into the same
+Enabling this will reduce the number of GPU draw calls by combining calls for multiple copies of the same mesh into a
-call.
+single call.
 Game objects which currently benefit from this include trees, bushes, mushrooms, water, etc.

 File modified: